rjsmethurst/ebvpy/README.md

 where n=+1 for the north galactic pole map (i.e. b > 0) and n = -1 for the south galactic pole map (i.e. b < 0).

-There is also a function for calculating the magnitude correction, A_b in a given band from the A_b/E(B-V) values provided in Table 9 of Schlegel et al. (1998) or a user defined value.
+There is also a function for calculating the magnitude correction, A_b in a given band, b from the A_b/E(B-V) values provided in Table 9 of Schlegel et al. (1998) or a user defined value.

-The corrected magnitude is then therefore m_corr,b = m_obs,b - A_b.
+The corrected magnitude is then therefore m_corr,b = m_obs,b - A_b for a given band, b.

 An example use of the functions is as follows: